rxcle/rxindi-support/help.md

 </data>
 ```

-To refer to the `Location` column of the second row, the following XPaths can used:
+To refer to the `Location` column of the second row, the following XPaths can be used:
 ```
 /data/row[2]/Location  => "Amsterdam"
 /data/row[2]/*[1]  => "Amsterdam"